jodal/biip/docs/quickstart.md

 pipe character, `|`, as this character cannot legally be a part of the payload in Element Strings.

-If we configure the barcode scanner to use an alternative separator character, we also need to tell Biip what character to expect:
+If we configure the barcode scanner to use an alternative separator character, we also need to tell Biip what character to expect by passing the `separator_chars` parameter to the [`parse()`][biip.parse] function:

 ```python
 >>> result = biip.parse("0107032069804988100329|15210525", separator_chars=["|"])